-Writer, Memoirist, Journalist
+Writer, Memoirist, Reminiscence Arts Facilitator

 When I was the littlest carny kid with Colbert's Fiesta, I was a pro at calling people in to play my Mom's Balloon Dart.
 Today I'm a New York-based writer who has successfully pitched hundreds of story ideas to editors.
 Excerpts from my carnival memoir have been published in Boston Review, Provincetown Arts, Shocked & Amazed, and Yankee.
 My writing has appeared in such consumer magazines as Art & Antiques, Islands, and Travel + Leisure; art publications including Art New England, New Art Examiner, and Raw Vision; amusement industry trade publications Amusement Business and IAAPA Funworld, and custom magazines produced by Pace Communications and Haymarket Publishing.